Iconic Presence. The Evidence of Images in Religion

 In more general terms, pictures in religious practices fulfill a desire for real presence, a presence that the pictures themselves evoke.
 The ›here and now‹ of the picture makes it possible to experience real presence through the senses.
 Rituals center on images that in turn appear as objects of ritual practices.
 Religious studies scholars refer to these practices collectively as mediation (B. Meyer 2014).

-The iconicity of transubstantiation in hispanic feast and theatre culture became part of a worldwide image programme through Spain’s colonial expansion to the Americas and Asia.
-The classical play The Divine Narcissus (1689) by Mexican author Sor Juana Inés de la Cruz, shows the global impact of the genre, taking the Eucharist as an opportunity to reflect upon transcultural image questions in general.
-The desire of images as the result of the absent body, image cult instauration to maintain the memory of a given symbolic heritage, the power of images and the changing order of sacrifice expressed in new images are all issues addressed in her Auto sacramental and serve as theoretical parameters for the project.
+Through Spain’s colonial expansion to the Americas and Asia, the iconicity of transubstantiation in Spanish feast and theatre culture became part of a worldwide image programme as a ›figure of the European‹.
+The classical auto sacramental The Divine Narcissus (1689) by Novohispanic author Sor Juana Inés de la Cruz shows the global impact of the genre, taking the Eucharist as an opportunity to reflect transcultural image questions in general.
+The desire of images as the result of the absent body, image cult instauration to maintain the memory of a given symbolic heritage, the power of images and the changing order of sacrifice expressed in new images are all issues Sor Juana negotiates in her play through a performative imagology, and serve as theoretical parameters for the project.

 2. Center for Advanced Studies BildEvidenz.
 Geschichte und Ästhetik, Freie Universität Berlin

 Research Associate: Henry Kaap

 Affiliated Researcher: Friederike Wille

 Art and Religion in the Renaissance.
 The Case of Venice